Important Information You Need to Know about Bacterial Meningitis

 - Distance education students who live in Texas (based on actual mailing address.
 A Post Office box cannot be used as proof of residency)

-- Dual Credit, Middle College, Early College, and/or Charter High School students attending classes at the college
+- Dual Credit, Middle College, Early College, and/or Charter High School students attending classes at El Centro College

 - Continuing Education students enrolled in a concurrent credit course(s)

 You must submit proof of Bacterial Meningitis Immunization Compliance (or booster within the last five years) to your college's Admissions Office before registering for class.
 The date of the vaccination must be at least 10 days before the first day of class.
 This allows time for the vaccination to take effect.

 The form, along with any other required documents (see Exceptions and Exemptions below) must be faxed, mailed, e-mailed or submitted (in person) to the Admissions Office.

 Proof of Immunization is:

 The information will be maintained in the Admissions/Registrar's Office in accordance with the Family Education Rights and Privacy Act (FERPA) regulations and the Health and Insurance Portability and Accountability Act.